hemidactylus/termorsetti/README.md

 ![Orsetti](yunCode/www_orsetti/images/bear.gif)

-It is a work in progress
+It is a work in progress.
+The code is not very clean nor maintainable, but the heck it works.